vmware-tanzu/tanzu-cli/hack/central-repo/README.md

 This should only be done if a new version of the registry should be generated.
 Normally, the content of the repo is persisted on disk under `hack/central-repo/registry-content` which avoids having to regenerate the repo.
-When using the Makefile target `make start-test-central-repo` the directory `registry-content` is extracted from the `registry-content.bz2` tarball.
+When using the Makefile target `make start-test-central-repo` the directory `registry-content` is extracted from the `registry-content.tgz` tarball.
 A tarball is used to dramatically reduce the size saved in git.

 If it is necessary to re-generate a new test central repo, it took around 4 minutes on a Mac M1.